scryptachain/scrypta-docs/masternode-setup/manual-installation.md

 :::

 ## VPS Setup
-UUsing a ** VPS ** service (Virtual Private Server) is the ideal choice to manage a masternode as it guarantees a persistent connection and a performing machine.
+Using a **VPS** service (Virtual Private Server) is the ideal choice to manage a masternode as it guarantees a persistent connection and a performing machine.
 There are many providers that offer this service.
 We recommend using [Vultr](https://www.vultr.com/).

 **Create an SSH key**